temporalio/documentation/docs/application-development/foundations.md

 [Namespaces](/namespaces#) are a logical unit of isolation within the Temporal Platform.

-To set a custom Namespace with the Client options in your Temporal Client, you must register your custom Namespace with the Temporal Cluster before setting it in the Temporal Client.
+To set a custom Namespace, register your custom Namespace with the Temporal Cluster first, and then set it in the Temporal Client with the Client Options.

-To register a Namespace, use:
-`tctl --namespace your-custom-namespace namespace register`.
+To register a Namespace, use `tctl --namespace your-custom-namespace namespace register`.

 For more information, see [tctl namespace reference](/tctl/namespace/register).